BUS1000 Foundations of Business (3)

 BUS4140 Derivatives and Risk Management (3)

 Studies theoretical and practical applications in derivatives.
 Topics include forwards, futures, swaps, options, hedging strategies, the random walk (Brownian motion) model of stock prices, the Black-Scholes analytical model, and binomial models.
-Concepts of real options are introduced to demonstrate how it can be used in corporate finance.
+Concepts of real options are introduced to demonstrate how it they can be used in corporate finance.
 Financial risk management techniques are emphasized throughout.

 BUS4148 International Finance (3)

 Considers the international monetary systems and the development of international financial transactions, including international payments, balance of payments, international liquidity, international portfolios, direct investments, and international financial institutions.